nameofname/konamiLetters/README.md

 konami_letters
 ==============

-A konami code script that re-arranges the letters on your page to do form a pattern that you specify.
+A konami code script that re-arranges the letters on your page to form a pattern that you specify.

 TODO :::
 ----